David L. Boren Scholarships for undergraduate students

 - Letters of Recommendation and the Language Proficiency Evaluation.
 You are required to submit two letters of recommendation, and you may submit a third.
 All letters must be submitted through the online application.
 Contact your referees as soon as possible.
 The Language Proficiency evaluation is an optional evaluation is part of the online application.
 It may be completed by a language instructor who can assess your level in the language you have chosen to study during your Boren funded program.You should review the recommendation and language evaluation guidelines on the Boren website prior to selecting your writers.
 Once you create an account and indicate who your referees will be, they will automatically receive an email with instructions and the appropriate form for the letter.

-- You will be asked to set up an interview with Tracey Holland, Interim Director of International Programs.
+- You will be asked to set up an interview with Kerry Stamp, Director of International Programs.
 You may call the Office of International Programs at 845-437-5260 to schedule an appointment.

 - The Boren Review Committee reviews each application carefully and completes the campus evaluation form.